rxweb/RxWebCore.Docs/Docs/BoundedContext/BoundedContext.md

 > **Step 1: Deciding the primary models for the shopping application and analyze the domain**

-Consider a shopping application have models like Product, Customer, Purchase, Invoice, Delivery, Category, Supplier, Catalog and Stock.
+Consider a shopping application have models like Product, Customer, Purchase, Invoice, Category, Supplier and Catalog.
 Based on the model's basic fields and work, let us divide then in the moldule:

 <ul>
-    <li>OrderModule => Product, Customer, Purchase, Invoice and Delivery</li>
+    <li>OrderModule => Product, Customer, Purchase and Invoice</li>
-    <li>InventoryModule => Product, Supplier, Category, Catalog and Stock</li>
+    <li>InventoryModule => Product, Supplier, Category and Catalog</li>
 </ul>

 Now, here the main modules `OrderModule` and `InventoryModule` have their separate work but are interrelated with each other by the Product model.